Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 Do Spray Paints Adhere To Wood?

-A sealed surface will prevent spray paint from adhereing because it has a mositure-resistant coating that prevents it from penetrating the surface.
+A sealed surface will prevent spray paint from adhering because it has a moisture-resistant coating that prevents it from penetrating the surface.

 You must also sand the surface to remove imperfections and make it ready for paint.

-Which Types of Sprayer Can You Use on Wood?
+Which Spray Paint Types Can You Use Over Wood?

-You can use Spray paint desgined for wood, whether they are oil-based or water-based it doesn’t matter.
-Avoid using Spray paints desgined for metal as they have more additives that aren’t needed and cost more.
+You can use water-based and oil-based Spray paint designed for wood.
+Don’t use Spray paint designed for metal as it has more additives that aren’t needed and costs more.

 For indoor surfaces, use water-based spray paint as it has a low level of chemicals, doesn’t have an oily formula, dries faster, doesn’t require special prep work, is easy to work with, and is less likely to damage or discolor a surface.